There are so many fun things to do in London this spring!

 Alexandra Palace (Haringey)

-Alexandra Palace has tons of green patches where you can lay down to enjoy hanami or a nice picnic.
+Alexandra Palace is a landmark with tons of green patches where you can lay down to enjoy hanami or a nice picnic.

 To get there, use the Piccadilly Line to Wood Green station.